 For a detailed example and step-by-step instructions, please see this post…

 Are your packs waterproof?
 Do you offer a rain cover?

 Unfortunately, “waterproof” is a term that is used too often.
 If something is truly waterproof, it is impermeable.
 The term that most products should use is “water-resistant”, which is what our packs are.
 The fabrics we use do a great job of shedding water, but they do have a saturation point.
 We do not worry about the contents of our packs when used during passing showers, some exposure to snow, etc.

 If, however, you are using our packs in very wet conditions and climates with prolonged exposure to moisture, then some additional protection for sensitive items might be necessary.

 The common approach to adding a water barrier to a pack is to use a rain cover.
 However, rain covers have numerous drawbacks — they are typically loud, they easily get hung-up or torn off when hunting in thick terrain, they completely limit the functionality of your pack by completely covering all pockets and access points, and many times they simply redirect water to certain areas that get wet anyway.

-Instead of putting protection over our bags, we decided to put protection in our bags with our FTE (“Forget the Elements) Dry Bag Accessory.
+Instead of putting protection over our bags, we decided to put protection in our bags with our K3 Dry Bag Liners.
 These bags are size-specific for our three pack models, and integrate directly with the roll-top enclosure on those bags.

-Best of all, the FTE Dry Bags are truly waterproof, offering ultimate protection when it matters most.
-And they only weigh around 8oz.
+Best of all, the K3 Dry Bags are truly waterproof, offering ultimate protection when it matters most.